 calls The Future system, which is a set of three bags consisting of one

-one Rectangular Rest, one Vice-Grip Bag and a carry strap.
+one Rectangular Rest, one Vise-Grip Bag and a carry strap.

 The next thing